tramduong/tramduong.github.io/portfolio/readme.md

 {:toc}

 The pages contains the portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of Python Notebooks, and R markdown files.
+Presented in the form of Python Notebooks, and R markdown files.<br>
-{:.note}
+For a more detailed explanation, check out [Tram Duong's Github](https://github.com/tramduong/Data-Science-Portfolio) {:.note}

 <br>